 Vatican Gardens

 Most people visiting Rome head to the Vatican City to admire the Vatican Museums and St. Peter’s Basilica.
 What many don’t know is that away from the crowds lie the charming Vatican Gardens.
-The gardens date back to the 13th century when Pope Nicholas III relocated the papal residence to the Vatican from the Lateran Palace.
+The gardens date back to the 13th century, when Pope Nicholas III relocated the papal residence from the Lateran Palace to the Vatican.

 BEST DEAL: Vatican Museums, Vatican Gardens with skip line passes & St. Peter’s – book now

 Today, you can explore the gardens’ numerous fountains and multiple landscaped terraces and even glimpse Michelangelo’s dome of St. Peter’s.
 The gardens are open to the public only in June, July and August.
-Admission is limited, so book your tickets ahead of time.
+Admission is limited, so book your tickets in advance.

 Villa Ada